victorgarciaesgi/vuex-typed-modules/README.md

 ## Dynamic Modules

-For dynamic modules, simply use the class `VuexDynamicModule` instead
+For dynamic modules, use `createVuexDynamicModule` instead

 ```typescript
 import { createVuexDynamicModule } from 'vuex-typed-modules';